Epilepsy Diagnosis and Evaluation

 Surgical Evaluation

-If your initial evaluation results indicate that you may be a candidate for epilepsy surgery, you will need to undergo some additional testing or surgical procedures to pinpoint your seizure focus.
+If your initial evaluation results indicate that you may be a candidate for epilepsy surgery, you will need to undergo some additional testing.

 Functional MRI (Magnetic Resonance Imaging)

-Similar to a standard MRI, but also detects brain areas involved in particular functions and detects changes in blood flow in the brain.
+Similar to a standard MRI, this scan also detects brain areas involved in particular functions, such as language, vision, and movement.

 PET (Positron Emission Tomography)